HRI-EU/ToolBOSCore/README.md

 * <a href="https://github.com/TimoFriedri">Timo Friedrich</a>
 * <a href="https://www.linkedin.com/in/traian-stefanescu-7b54383">Traian Stefanescu</a>

+Should somebody be missing please bring it to our attention.

-Special thanks (contributions other than code):
+#### Special thanks (contributions other than code):

 * Andreas R.
 * Bernhard S.